 Cleansing Your Space With Sage Alternatives

 While you may want to think twice about cleansing a space using white sage, there are plenty of other options to be explored.
-Stephanie said she suggested supplying juniper and cedar for cleansing rituals shortly after joining Slow North.
+Stephanie suggests using juniper and cedar for cleansing rituals.

 “Both of those plants have a long history of use for cleansing practices, and they’re both really prolific in central Texas.” she said.
 “Rosemary and [common] sage are also used a lot, and those are fairly simple to grow in your own garden, and both have their own different traditions for use.”

 The basics of cleansing rituals are fairly simple, but some people may feel pressure to perform them in a specific way, Stephanie added.
 However, she assured there’s no one “right” way to approach cleansing.